 Cabin Camp 1 was the first camp in the park completed by the Civilian Conservation Corps (CCC) in the 1930's.
-It sleeps 151 visitors.
-Its dining hall and craft lodges are some of the best examples of rustic architecture anywhere.
+It sleeps 205 visitors.
+Its dining hall and craft lodges are some of the best examples of rustic architecture in the park.
 Stone foundations and fireplaces and whole log supports showcase the beautiful native materials used by the CCC in construction.
-The sleeping cabins in this camp are newer construction (circa 1980s) and some are handicapped-accessible.
+The sleeping cabins in this camp host 2 to 10 campers per unit and are newer construction (circa 1980s).
+Some sleeping cabins are handicapped-accessible.

 Groups may do their own cooking or utilize a caterer.
 The park provides no food to campers.
 Groups may use the fireplaces inside the dining hall.
 Campers are responsible for cleaning and sanitizing the dining hall after use.
 Campers should bring utensils, pots, pans, baking sheets, cutlery, and other cooking tools.
 Sleeping is not permitted in the dining hall, per fire code.

 It is the group's responsibility to clean the facilities prior to check-out.
 We recommend you bring the following items:

 The park provides brooms, mops and mop buckets.

 All trash shall be deposited in trash cans that are located throughout the camp.
 Trash cans should be emptied daily into the receptacles behind the dining hall.
 We encourage recycling and these receptacles are also located outside of the dining halls.
 Recyclable trash includes cans, plastic bottles, and cardboard.

 Groups may use the outside fire pits and fireplaces in the dining hall and craft lodges.
 In order to avoid the spread of invasive and forest damaging pests, firewood purchased or brought from outside the park must be USDA certified.